mit-orcd/orcd-docs-edit/docs/getting-started.md

 ### Terminal with SSH

 === "Engaging"
-    Engaging has four login nodes: `eofe7`, `eofe8`, `eofe9`, and `eofe10`.
-Replace `USERNAME` below with your Kerberos username and use the login node you would like to log in with, the example below is using `eofe10`.
+    Engaging has four login nodes running Rocky 8: `orcd-login001`, `orcd-login002`, `orcd-login003`, and `orcd-login004`.
+If you are using older Centos 7 nodes you can use one of the Centos 7 login nodes instead: `orcd-vlogin001`, `orcd-vlogin002`, `orcd-vlogin003`, and `orcd-vlogin004`.
+Replace `USERNAME` below with your Kerberos username and use the login node you would like to log in with, the example below is using `orcd-login001`.

     ```bash
-    ssh USERNAME@eofe10.mit.edu
+    ssh USERNAME@orcd-login001.mit.edu
     ```

     If you are prompted for a password enter your Kerberos password.
-You can add an ssh key if you do not want to enter your Kerberos password at login. `eofe9` and `eofe10` also require Two-Factor Authentication.
+You can add an ssh key if you do not want to enter your Kerberos password at login, see the [SSH Login](accessing-orcd/ssh-setup.md) page for more information.
+All login nodes require Two-Factor Authentication.

 === "Satori"
     Satori has two login nodes: `satori-login-001` and `satori-login-002`.
 Replace `USERNAME` below with your Kerberos username and use the login node you would like to log in with, the example below is using `satori-login-001`.